RalphHightower/blog/_posts/2025/04/2025-04-10-WeaponingGovtAgainstChrisKrebs.md

 But as [Democratic](https://www.democrats.org/) [Sen.](https://www.senate.gov/) [Chris Murphy](https://www.murphy.senate.gov/) of [Connecticut](https://www.ct.gov/) [recently noted](https://www.msnbc.com/rachel-maddow-show/maddowblog/trump-turns-white-house-lawn-car-lot-megadonor-musk-rcna196000) in an unrelated matter, “Just because the corruption plays out in public doesn’t mean it’s not corruption.”

-Steve Benen
-*Steve Benen is a producer for "[The Rachel Maddow Show](https://www.msnbc.com/rachel-maddow-show)," the editor of [MaddowBlog](https://www.msnbc.com/maddowblog) and an [MSNBC](https://www.msnbc.com/) political contributor.
-He's also the bestselling author of "[Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past.](https://www.amazon.com/Ministry-Truth-Democracy-Reality-Republicans/dp/0063393670)"*
+Steve Benen is a producer for "[The Rachel Maddow Show](https://www.msnbc.com/rachel-maddow-show)," the editor of [MaddowBlog](https://www.msnbc.com/maddowblog) and an [MSNBC](https://www.msnbc.com/) political contributor.
+He's also the bestselling author of "[Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past.](https://www.amazon.com/Ministry-Truth-Democracy-Reality-Republicans/dp/0063393670)"

 ### [Addressing Risks from Chris Krebs and Government Censorship – The White House](https://www.whitehouse.gov/presidential-actions/2025/04/addressing-risks-from-chris-krebs-and-government-censorship/)